 It is possible to partly monitor the drift of different sensors when the float is at the surface and sensors are exposed to air.
 Pressure measurements at the surface gives a direct offset correction.
 Optical dissolved oxygen measurements, in air measurements will also provide a reference for drift correction (see published litterature).
-Measuring conductivity at the surface not only gives the opportunity to confirm that the float is effectively at the surface, but also allows to monitor any electronic drift in the conductivity as the sensor should read 0.
+Measuring conductivity at the surface not only gives the opportunity to confirm that the float is effectively at the surface, but also allows to monitor any electronic drift in the conductivity as the sensor should read around 0.
 Conductivity in air measurements needs to be taken with precaution.
 It is advised to acquire several measurements in air and not just one as the conductivity cell might be washed by waves.
+If only one conductivity value is to be transmitted to shore, always use the lowest value.
+It is preferable to report directly the conductivity and not the salinity as the PSS78 calculation will saturate at 0 (see Example 7: pss78 - derivation of Practical Salinity (1978)).